Loganberry: In culture

 The canes or vines are very large—without the thorns of the blackberry bushes—but have very fine soft spines, much like those of raspberry bushes.
 The leaves are of a deep green color, coarse and thick, and also like those of the raspberry.
 The fruit is as large as the largest size blackberry, is of the same shape, with globules similar to that fruit, and the color, when fully ripe, is a 'dark bright red'.
 It has the combined flavor of both berries, pleasant, mild, vinous, delightful to the taste and peculiar to this fruit alone.

 It is excellent for the table, eaten raw or cooked, and for jelly or jam is without an equal.
 The seeds are very small, soft and not abundant, being greatly different from both its parents in this respect.
 The vines are enormous bearers, and the fruit is very firm and carries well.

 The fruit begins to ripen very early—the bulk being ripe and gone before either blackberries or raspberries become plentiful.
 In filling in a place just ahead of these fruits the market value of the Loganberry is greatly enhanced.
 In ordinary seasons the fruit begins to ripen from the middle to the last of May.
 When extensively planted and generally known, this berry is destined to take front rank owing to its earliness, large size, beautiful appearance, superior quality, and delightful flavor, together with its firmness and good carrying or shipping quality.

 Mr. James Waters, of this valley, has sole right with this vine.

 Due to its high vitamin C content, the loganberry was used by the British navy at the beginning of the 20th century as a source of vitamin C to prevent sailors from getting scurvy, in much the same way as the British did with limes during the late 18th century.
-During this period at the beginning of the 20th century, the largest proportion of loganberries grown for the British navy (roughly a third) were grown on a single farm in Leigh Sinton, near Malvern in Worcestershire, England, run by the Norbury family.
+During this period at the beginning of the 20th century, the largest proportion of loganberries grown for the British navy (roughly a third) was grown on a single farm in Leigh Sinton, near Malvern in Worcestershire, England, run by the Norbury family.